-During the last five years, the U.S. exported an average of 95 percent of total meat exports to the DR, with an annual average value of \$174 million.
+During the last five years, the U.S. supplied an average of 95 percent of total meat exports to the DR, with an annual average value of \$181 million.
 These numbers continue to grow each year.

-Other sources of meat products for the Dominican Republic include the EU, Canada, and Australia.
+Other sources include the EU, Brazil and Australia.